xiaolinpan/sPhysNet-Taut/README.md

 ## Citation
 If you use this project in your research, please cite the following papers:

-1.Pan, X., Wang, H., Li, C., Zhang, J. Z., & Ji, C. (2021). **MolGpka: A Web Server for Small Molecule pKa Prediction Using a Graph-Convolutional Neural Network** Journal of Chemical Information and Modeling, 61(7), 3159-3165.
+1. Pan, X., Wang, H., Li, C., Zhang, J. Z., & Ji, C. (2021). **MolGpka: A Web Server for Small Molecule pKa Prediction Using a Graph-Convolutional Neural Network** Journal of Chemical Information and Modeling, 61(7), 3159-3165.

 2. Pan, X., Zhao, F., Zhang, Y., Wang, X., Xiao, X., Zhang, J. Z., & Ji, C. (2023). **MolTaut: A Tool for the Rapid Generation of Favorable Tautomer in Aqueous Solution.** Journal of Chemical Information and Modeling, 63(7), 1833-1840.